aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/image-manipulation-and-rendering/mesh-support-for-dwg/_index.md

 }
 ```

-## Step 2: Iterate Through Entities
+### Step 2: iterate through entities

-Next, iterate through the entities in the DWG file to identify mesh entities:
+Next, iterate through the `Entities` collection to locate mesh objects.
+The `Entities` collection holds all CAD objects in the drawing.
+Each entity implements `ICadEntity`, and you can use the `is` operator to test its concrete type. `ICadEntity` is the base interface for all CAD entity types.

 ```csharp
 foreach (var entity in cadImage.Entities)